openandclose/pdfslash/docs/intro.rst

 Intended to create more readable PDF documents for e-reader devices, for personal reading.

+(Now it is very alpha.
+I'm not even bothering writing Changelog.)

 .. image:: screen.png
     :alt: pdfslash gui window
     :width: 308px